Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Parametric Estimation

 \subsection{\textit{Estimation via Parametric Exposure Model}}

 One way to avoid relying on correct outcome model specification is to use a parametric model for exposure model \ref{propensity}, and estimate $\psi$ via $\hat{\psi}_{ipw}$.
-Such an estimator is not as efficient as $\hat{\psi}_{gComp}$, and can be subject to important finite-sample biases when weights are highly variable.
-But as the sample size increases, the inverse probability weighted estimator converges at the same ideal rate as the g computation estimator.\cite{Westreich2012a} Unfortunately, as with the outcome model, the true form of model \ref{propensity} will almost never be known in an observational study.
+Specifically, with IP-weighting, one need not model the interactions between the exposure and any covariates.\cite{Hernan2001} Such an estimator is not as efficient as $\hat{\psi}_{gComp}$, and can be subject to important finite-sample biases when weights are very large.
+But as the sample size increases, the inverse probability weighted estimator converges at the same standard $\sqrt{N}$ rate as the g computation estimator.\cite{Westreich2012a} Unfortunately, as with the outcome model, the true form of model \ref{propensity} will almost never be known in an observational study.
 Mis-specification of model \ref{parm_propensity} will also lead to biased estimation of $\psi$, again with the degree of bias depending on the unknown extent of model mis-specification.